Cron allows to run jobs (programs, scripts) at specified times.

 Each time a job is run by cron, a line is printed in OpenWrt logs.
 Run

 logread to check whether your jobs are correctly run.

 A simple solution for some hard-to-solve problems (memory leak, performance degradation, …) is to reboot the router periodically, for instance every night.

-However, this is not as simple as it seems, becomes router usually have no real-time clock.
-This could lead to a never-ending loop of reboot.
+However, this is not as simple as it seems, because the router usually does not have a real-time clock.
+This could lead to a never-ending loop of reboots.